LuffyMarkArceus/media-server/README.md

 - [ ] Pagination support for /media.
 - [ ] API documentation (Swagger or Postman collection).
 - [ ] Dockerize the app.

+### BONUS Ideas

+- [ ] Return video duration from ffprobe or ffmpeg during upload/scan.
+- [ ]
+- [ ] Use Range header support with c.FileFromFS() or http.ServeContent for efficient streaming.
+- [ ] Add /healthz and /metrics endpoints for monitoring.